danog/MadelineProto/README.md

 ```
 $inputFile = $MadelineProto->upload('file', 'optional new file name.ext');
-// Generate an inputMedia object and store it in $inputMedia, see testing.php
+// Generate an inputMedia object and store it in $inputMedia, see tests/testing.php
 $MadelineProto->messages->sendMedia(['peer' => '@pwrtelegramgroup', 'media' => $inputMedia]);
 ```

-See testing.php for more examples.
+See tests/testing.php for more examples.

 There are multiple download methods that allow you to download a file to a directory, to a file or to a stream.